debops/debops/docs/defaults-detailed.rst

 These lists can be used to manage content or copy files from Ansible Controller to remote hosts.
-Each element of a list is a YAML dictionary with parameters used by the ``copy`` Ansible module.
+Each element of a list is a YAML dictionary with parameters used by the `Ansible copy module`_.
 See its documentation for parameter usage and syntax.

-The ``resources__src`` variable can be used to point the role to a custom, cental location, by default located in the DebOps project directory.
+The ``resources__src`` variable can be used to point the role to a custom, central location, by default located in the DebOps project directory.

 Here are some more important parameters: